 First steps with SSH

-RAIDBOXES offers you a hostingplan for the free development of your WordPress projects: the FREE Dev Program.
+Raidboxes offers you a WordPress hosting plan for the free development of your WordPress projects.
 So if you want to practice SSH, you are on the right track.

-git pull your repo into your BOX.
+git pull into your Box .
 I used GitHub for this tutorial.
-You're of course welcome to use a different service, the process itself will be very similar.
+Of course, you can also use another service - the process is quite similar.

 This is what the process looks like:

 - generated SSH keys,

 - added your public SSH key to GitHub

 then jump directly to step 4: Set up your SSH key in Raidboxes .